Android092921/rocketrobot/README.md

 killall screen
 killall telegram-cli
 ```
-Then you have to launch the script (you need to be in DBTeam folder):
+Then you have to launch the script (you need to be in Rocket Bot folder):
 ```bash
 screen bash steady.sh
 ```